Ind527/emailtester/replit.md

 # Overview

 This is a comprehensive Email Validation & Bulk Sender Tool built with Streamlit.
-The application provides email validation services, bulk email sending capabilities, and scheduled email management.
-It features a multi-page interface for single/bulk email validation, personalized bulk email campaigns, and scheduled email delivery with real-time monitoring.
+The application provides email validation services, bulk email sending capabilities, email discovery from domains (like hunter.io), and scheduled email management.
+It features a multi-page interface for single/bulk email validation, domain-based email discovery, personalized bulk email campaigns, and scheduled email delivery with real-time monitoring.

 # User Preferences